seanbrar/gemini-batch-prediction/docs/explanation/concepts/hint-capsules.md

 ## Purpose

-**Hint Capsules** are a tiny, immutable way for *extensions* to express intent to the core pipeline without coupling the core to any domain (e.g., “conversation”).
-They strengthen **radical simplicity** by keeping the control flow unchanged while allowing advanced behaviors to be **data‑driven**.
+Hint Capsules were introduced as a tiny, immutable way for extensions to express intent to the core pipeline without coupling the core to any domain (e.g., “conversation”).
+As the library matured, we evolved this seam into a single, typed object: **ExecutionOptions**.
+Options make advanced behavior discoverable and IDE‑friendly while preserving the same data‑centric, fail‑soft philosophy.

-The first release supports these hints:
+Supported intent (preferred via ExecutionOptions; legacy hints still work for now):

-* `CacheHint` — deterministic cache identity and policy knobs.
+* Cache identity/policy (CacheOptions, CachePolicyHint) → `ExecutionOptions.cache`, `ExecutionOptions.cache_policy` (consumed at CacheStage).
-* `EstimationOverrideHint` — conservative adjustments to token estimates (planner‑scoped, no provider coupling).
+* Estimation override (EstimationOverrideHint) → `ExecutionOptions.estimation` (consumed at Planner).
-* `ResultHint` — non‑breaking transform preferences for extraction.
+* Result transform bias (ResultOption) → `ExecutionOptions.result` (consumed at ResultBuilder).
-* `ExecutionCacheName` — best‑effort execution‑time cache name override (API handler reads it and, on cache‑related failure, performs a single no‑cache retry mirroring explicit cache plan semantics).
+* Execution‑time cache name override (ExecutionCacheName) → still provided as a legacy hint for now (read at APIHandler); will be revisited.

 > Future (non‑breaking) additions may include `BatchHint` and `ExecAdapterHint` once adapters/telemetry warrant them.